1994 FIFA World Cup qualification – CAF first round

 Listed below are the dates and results for the first round for the African zone (CAF) of the 1994 FIFA World Cup qualification tournament.
 For an overview of the entire African zone, see the article 1994 FIFA World Cup qualification (CAF).
 For an overview of the qualification rounds in their entirety, see the article 1994 FIFA World Cup qualification.

 A total of 40 CAF teams entered the competition.
 However, Burkina Faso, Gambia, Malawi, Mali, Mauritania, São Tomé and Príncipe, Sierra Leone and Sudan all withdrew before the draw was made.
 The Liberian team withdrew during qualification due to financial hardship during the First Liberian Civil War and Libya withdrew due to UN sanctions.

 The African zone was allocated 3 places (out of 24) in the final tournament.

 For the first round of play, the zone's 36 remaining teams were divided into 9 groups of 4 teams each.
 The teams would play against each other on a home-and-away basis, with the group winners advancing to the final round.

+Seedings

+The draw was made on 8 December 1991.

+In bold teams that advanced to the Second Round.